railsfactory-magesh/titanium_documentation/source/en/getting_started.md

 ![android-installed-packages-screenshot](../assets/images/guides/getting_started/android-installed-packages.png)

-The following table explains the significance of these packages.
+This table explains the significance of these packages.

 <table>
 <tr>